zkuzmic/freeyogacolumbus/src/pages/index.md

       Pickerington food pantry, as well as used eyeglasses and used medicine bottles, red and blue, for the Pickerington Lions Club.
 Please bring your own mat and water bottle.
-    where: January and February at Epiphany Lutheran, 268 Hill Road North, Pickerington, OH 43147  (January 8 through March 12, 2022).
-We will then return to Pickerington Nazarene Church, from March 19, 2022, (We will be back at Epiphany on April 9th only) through April 23, 2022.
-Pickerington Nazarene Church is at 11775 Pickerington Road, Pickerington, OH 43147.
+    where: >-
+      October 1, 2022 through December 31, 2022 - We will meet at Pickerington
-      Then, April 30 through September, we will be outside at Victory Park, across the street from Pickerington City Hall at 100 Lockville Road, Pickerington, OH 43147.
+      Nazarene Church at 11775 Pickerington Road, Pickerington, OH 43147.

+      For these dates only, we will be at Epiphany Lutheran due to schedule conflicts at Pick Naz…

+      October 29, 2022

+      November 12, 2022

+      Epiphany Lutheran Church, 268 Hill Road North, Pickerington OH 43147

+      There will be NO CLASS on Thanksgiving, Christmas and New Years weekends -

+      November 26, 2022

+      December 26, 2022 and

+      January 3, 2023.
   - title: FREE – 20/20/20 Fitness Class - Wednesdays at 7am
     when: 7am every Wednesday
-    what: Get rid of those extra 20 lbs from 2020!
-This is a combined class called “20/20/20”.
-The class consists of 20 minutes step (step provided), 20 minutes stability ball (bring your own or I can provide a stability ball;
+    what: "20/20/20 - The class consists of 20 minutes step (step provided), 20
+      minutes stability ball (bring your own or I can provide a stability ball;
       bring your own hand weights), and 20 minutes of yoga (bring your mat).
       Please let me know you're coming so I can bring an extra step and/or stability ball if you do not have one.
-    where: January 5 through February 23, 2022 at Epiphany Lutheran Church, 268 Hill
-      Road North, Pickerington, OH 43147.
-We will then return to Pickerington Nazarene Church, March through April, 11775 Pickerington Road, Pickerington, OH 43147.
-Then, May through September, we will be outside at Victory Park, across the street from Pickerington City Hall at 100 Lockville Road, Pickerington, OH 43147.
+Cell 614-531-2050 "
+    where: "October 1, 2022 through December 31, 2022, we’ll be at Pickerington
+      Nazarene Church, 11775 Pickerington Road, Pickerington, OH 43147. "
   - title: FREE Yoga Class, Mondays at 6pm
-    when: 6PM - 7PM, Monday evenings, May through September 2022, outside at Victory
+    when: 6PM - 7PM, every Monday evening October 1, 2022 through April 30, 2023
-      Park
     what: One hour of flow yoga.
 We will continue to collect cash and food for the Pickerington food pantry, as well as used eyeglasses and used medicine bottles, red and blue, for the Pickerington Lions Club.
 Please bring your own mat and water bottle.
-    where: " Victory Park, across the street from Pickerington City Hall at 100 Lockville Road, Pickerington, OH 43147."
+    where: "Epiphany Lutheran Church, 268 Hill Road North, Pickerington OH 43147. "
 ---